gigouni/test-tech-users/README.md

 ### 2.1.1.
 Resolvers

 You can found examples of working resolvers to play with the playground within the [QUERIES.md](./QUERIES.md) and [MUTATIONS.md](./MUTATIONS.md) files.
+Two queries, `users` and `user` have been added to improve the application usage.

 ## 2.2.
 Workflow